Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-Both fake clues are outstanding and perfectly fulfill their purpose.
-Fake clue #1 ('A devastating incident where a spacecraft broke apart shortly after liftoff, resulting in tragic loss of life') precisely describes the 'Challenger Disaster 1986'.
-Fake clue #2 ('An unmanned probe began an epic journey, carrying a golden record with messages for potential extraterrestrial life') unequivocally points to the 'Voyager 1 Launch 1977' with specific details like 'unmanned probe' and 'golden record'.
-They provide excellent misdirection away from the correct answer.
+The clues categorized as 'fake' (and the two miscategorized as 'misinformed') are highly effective at misdirecting to the other choices.
+*   Fake clue #1 ('A catastrophic failure during launch resulted in widespread grief and re-evaluation of safety protocols.') is a perfect description of the Challenger Disaster.
+*   Fake clue #2 ('An ambitious interstellar mission designed to explore the outer planets and carry a message to aliens.') is an excellent description of the Voyager 1 Launch.
+When combined with the miscategorized 'misinformed' clues, there are two distinct and effective clues pointing to each alternative choice, ensuring strong misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices